 - What is deschooling?

-- Is deschooling different from unschooling?
+- How is deschooling different from unschooling?

-- Should I deschool my children as I start homeschooling them?
+- Should I deschool my children?

 - Where did the idea of deschooling come from?

-- What is Deschooling Society?
+- What is the book Deschooling Society?

 - Who is Ivan Illich?